 Open Backup4all and select File -> New (Ctrl+N).

-In the Where do you want to save the backup section, select Google Drive as backup destination
+On the Where do you want to save the backup? page, select Online -> Google Drive as backup destination.

 Press Choose account.
 A new window will appear to log on into your Google Drive account, then you have to allow Backup4all application to view and manage the files on Google Drive.
 Then press Next.

 On the What do you want to backup page, add the backup sources.
 Press Next.

 - On the Filter the backup sources page, you can set include/exclude filters for backup sources.
 Then press Next.

 On the How do you want to backup page, you can choose the backup type and optionally set the encryption.
 Press Next.

 On the When do you want to backup page, you can set the backup job to automatically run on the specified time and days.

 On the Personalize your backup job page, enter a name for the backup in the Backup name field.